 (b) for the taking of which an improvement notice or a prohibition notice could be issued under Part 3 Division 3.

-[Section 101H inserted by No. 68 of 2004 s.
+[Section 101H inserted: No. 68 of 2004 s.
 38.]

 101I.
 Effect of undertaking

 The liability of the offender to pay the fine or fines in connection with which the undertaking is given —